soz-live/soz-live.github.io/_posts/2024-02-09-Moving-to-Open-Source.md

 1. Remain a single developer / single user project.
 2. Dive straight into Open Source head first and try to keep my head above water.
-3. Keep the the project Closed, grow the community slowly by building a team of Developers and Testers and the open it up later on.
+3. Keep the the project Closed, grow the community slowly by building a team of Developers and Testers and then open it up later on.

 ## The Solution